ambitiondev/vue-cookiebot-plugin/docs/methods.md

         this.$cookiebot.consentPage({
           async: true,
           locale: 'en', // tip: replace 'en' with this.$i18n.locale when using vue-i18n
-          ref: this.$refs.consent // Must be a Vue ref })
+          ref: this.$refs.consent // Must be a Vue ref or html element })
       }
     }